2021 Saudi Arabian Grand Prix

-The 2021 Saudi Arabian Grand Prix (officially known as the Formula 1 STC Saudi Arabian Grand Prix 2021) was a Formula One motor race, held on 5 December 2021 at the Jeddah Corniche Circuit, in Saudi Arabia.
-The inaugural Saudi Arabian Grand Prix, it was the 21st round of the 2021 Formula One World Championship.
+The 2021 Saudi Arabian Grand Prix (formally the Formula 1 STC Saudi Arabian Grand Prix 2021) was a Formula One motor race held on 5 December 2021 at the Jeddah Corniche Circuit in Jeddah, Saudi Arabia.
+It was the 21st and penultimate round of the 2021 Formula One World Championship and the inaugural Saudi Arabian Grand Prix.
+Mercedes driver Lewis Hamilton won the 50-lap race from the pole position; Max Verstappen of Red Bull Racing finished second, and Hamilton's teammate Valtteri Bottas came in third place.